The Kaplan Institute continues to develop the area of Digital Humanities at Northwestern! In 2017-2018, we are:

 SUMMER FACULTY WORKSHOP (2018)

-In collaboration with Northwestern University Libraries and the Media and Design Studio of Weinberg College of Arts and Sciences, the Kaplan Institute will host its fifth Digital Humanities Summer Workshop in 2018.
-The workshop is designed to teach faculty how to implement digital humanities tools into undergraduate courses and research.
+In collaboration with Northwestern University Libraries and the Media and Design Studio of Weinberg College of Arts and Sciences, the Kaplan Institute hosted its fifth Digital Humanities Summer Workshop in 2018.
+The workshop teaches faculty how to implement digital humanities tools into undergraduate courses and research.
 Five faculty were selected for the 2018 workshop; here is the link to the DH Summer Workshop page with the faculty and their projects: https://www.humanities.northwestern.edu/research-and-funding/digital-humanities1/summer-faculty-workshop-in-digital-humanities.html

 DIGITAL HUMANITIES COURSES

 We have introduced several digital humanities courses that incorporate technology for broader examination of interdisciplinary humanities topics.
 Digital mapping, video and audio recording, multimedia podcasting, online publishing and digital analysis are some of the skills that students acquire as they explore these in-depth and intensive seminars.
 Click to the Digital Humanities Courses page for details.

 (Instructional support for some digital humanities courses is provided by the Weinberg Media and Design Studio and Northwestern University Libraries: Information and Learning Services and Center for Scholarly Communication and Digital Curation.)

 This workshop is a year-long collaborative learning experience dedicated to theoretical discussions, hands-on tool learning, guest faculty speakers, and course conceptualization.
 At the end of the workshop, each participant will have completed the design of a course syllabus.

 Digital Humanities Research Grant